-How many broken items can I bring to the Repair Café?
+How many broken items can I bring to a Repair Clark County event?

 To reduce the wait time for each attendee, one broken item per person will be examined at a time.
 After each item is examined/repaired, the attendee must return to the registration table to be matched with another fixer volunteer.
 While you’re waiting, enjoy a snack and have a friendly conversation with your neighbors.

 Note: If your repair takes longer than 30 minutes, you may be asked to postpone the repair.

 Repair Clark County events are generally held at larger, public venues with adequate lighting and access to electrical outlets.
 Examples are libraries, community centers, schools and non-profit locations.

 What happens when I get to a Repair Clark County event?

 When you arrive with your broken items, attendees are asked to sign in at the front desk, and volunteers will match you with a fixer.
 To protect all parties involved, we require all participants in the Repair Clark County event to sign liability release forms when they check in at each Repair Clark County event.
 Depending on attendance, you may need to wait.
 Enjoy light refreshments and chat with fellow community members as you wait for your repair!

 What kind of help can I expect from a fixer?

 Each fixer will help make a diagnosis for the item you bring in.
 They may show you how to repair your item and work with you to repair it at the event, or you can request advice and guidance to make a repair on your own.

 Is there any cost involved on repairs at Repair Clark County events?